 1. Increase the Impact of Your Ads by Carefully Choosing Where You Want to Advertise

-It’s important that you know that when you first set up Google AdWords, your ads will automatically be shown on the web in the United States and Canada.
+It’s important to know when you first set up Google AdWords, your ads will automatically be shown on the web in the United States and Canada.
 This works for some businesses, but not all.
-If your business is quite small and you do not want to advertise to such a large potential customer base, we recommend that you go in and update those settings.
+If your business is quite small and you do not want to advertise to such a large potential customer base, we recommend you update those settings.
 You can adjust those areas in which your ads appear based on country and state, as well as regions and certain miles within a zip code.
 If your business does not ship outside of a certain area, or if your monthly budget is not large, it is best to shrink your service area.
 This way, you can build a solid base of happy and satisfied customers, rather than risk your reputation by having to turn someone down or not being able to deliver on a promise.
 You should also know that if you overspend, your ads may run only a few hours a day.
-That is why the best choice is to go in and set up geographic targeting.
-While you may not see an overt change right away with this one, we assure you that the changes in your audience will make a positive impact over time.
-However, we’re also sure that, if you have been having negative interactions with online visitors because you cannot service them, once you change the location of your ad displays, these interactions will vanish almost immediately.
+That is why the best choice is to set up geographic targeting.
+While you may not see an overt change right away with this one, we assure you the changes in your audience will make a positive impact over time.
+However, we’re also sure that if you have negative interactions with online visitors because you cannot service them, once you change the location of your ad displays, these interactions will vanish almost immediately.

-2. Set up an Ad Schedule in Order to Target Leads at Their Most Active Times
+2. Set up an Ad Scheduler to Target Leads at Their Most Active Times

 The best business comes during business hours.
 That means your ads should be displayed primarily on weekdays from 9 am to 5 pm.
 To nail this, we recommend you start out by setting up an ad schedule.
 Remember, the most successful entrepreneurs act with intention!
-Along those same lines, we also highly recommend that you have your ads active at a time of day during which you are ready and able to respond to requests and inquiries from leads.
-For the best results, remember that, if you are taking off weekends, you should adjust your daily allowances to reflect the fewer number of days.
-Also, don’t forget that, depending on your geographic targeting, your potential clients may be in different time zones.
+Along those lines, we also highly recommend you have your ads active at a time of day during which you are ready and able to respond to requests and inquiries from leads.
+For the best results, remember, if you are taking off weekends, you should adjust your daily allowances to reflect the fewer number of days.
+Also, don’t forget, depending on your geographic targeting, your potential clients may be in different time zones.
 If you plan to limit the time your ads will be up, take those time differences into account.
-While you will still certainly get requests and visitors outside of your primetime, this trick will definitely help you get more concentrated and fruitful results, so don’t wait; get started on this one right away.
+While you will still certainly get requests and visitors outside of your prime time, this trick will definitely help you get more concentrated and fruitful results, so don’t wait; get started on this one right away.

-3. Get More For Your Money and More Relevant Visitors Simply by Saying “No” to the Display Network
+3. Get More For Your Money & More Relevant Visitors Simply by Saying “No” to the Display Network

 4. Cut Down on Misfires and Bring in Your Target Audience by Using Highly Relevant Keywords

-5. Cut Back on Misdirected Traffic and Wasted Clicks by Creating a List of Negative Keywords
+5. Cut Back on Misdirected Traffic & Wasted Clicks by Creating a List of Negative Keywords

 6. Test the Waters with Experimental Keywords and Targets

-Last but not least, we must tell you that, in order to be successful, you must be both bold and adaptive.
-At the end of the day, the best way to figure things out is by trial, error and applied strategy changes according to your results.
+Last but not least, we must tell you, in order to be successful, you must be both bold and adaptive.
+At the end of the day, the best way to figure it out is by trial, error and applied strategy changes according to your results.
 Draft up some keywords, draw up geographic targeting maps, and go ahead and perform tests.
 After you’ve done this, you can use what you learn to tweak your PPC strategy until you get it just right.
-Consistently get compatible clicks by adjusting your targeting, spending, keywords and all that other good stuff we talked about in the previous five points.
-Testing these things out will take time; unlike the others, it is not something that will make an immediate impact.
-However, if you are patient and perseverant, you will see that your tests do make a significant difference.
+Consistently get compatible clicks by adjusting your targeting, spending, keywords and all the other good stuff we talked about in the previous five points.
+Testing these out will take time; unlike the others, it is not something that will make an immediate impact.
+However, if you are patient and persevere, you will see your tests do make a significant difference.
 Don’t wait around to get started on this; just jump right in!
 Stick to it, and you will see your PPC campaign and your business thrive thanks to your efforts.